Cipher disk

 A cipher disk is an enciphering and deciphering tool developed in 1470 by the Italian architect and author Leon Battista Alberti.
 He constructed a device, (eponymously called the Alberti cipher disk) consisting of two concentric circular plates mounted one on top of the other.
 The larger plate is called the "stationary" and the smaller one the "moveable" since the smaller one could move on top of the "stationary".

 The first incarnation of the disk had plates made of copper and featured the alphabet, in order, inscribed on the outer edge of each disk in cells split evenly along the circumference of the circle.
-This enabled the two alphabets to move relative to each other creating an easy to use key.
+This enabled the two alphabets to move relative to each other creating an easy-to-use key.
 Rather than using an impractical and complicated table indicating the encryption method, one could use the much simpler cipher disk.
 This made both encryption and decryption faster, simpler and less prone to error.

 Methods of encryption

 The cipher disk can be used in one of two ways.
 The code can be a consistent monoalphabetic substitution for the entire cipher or the disks can be moved periodically throughout the cipher making it polyalphabetic.
 For a monoalphabetic use, the sender and the person receiving the messages would agree on a cipher key setting (e.g., the "G" in the regular alphabet would be positioned next to the "Q" in the cipher alphabet).
 The entire message is then encoded according to this key.

 In addition to simple substitution ciphers, the cipher disk opened the way for convenient polyalphabetic ciphers.
 An easy way to do this is for the sender and the recipient to agree that a certain number of characters into the message, the scales would be shifted one character to the right, repeating the procedure every (say) tenth letter.
-This would make it more difficult to crack, using statistical methods.
+This would make the message much more difficult to decrypt.